Understanding RNO Airport

 The Reno-Tahoe (RNO) Airport is a convenient and well-connected airport serving the Reno-Tahoe region.
 It’s known for its proximity to the stunning Lake Tahoe, making it a popular choice for skiers, hikers, and outdoor enthusiasts.
 The airport offers a variety of domestic and international flights, making it easy to reach from many locations, including direct flights from major cities like Boston.

 Reno-Tahoe International Airport (RNO), operated by the Reno Tahoe Airport Authority, serves as a key gateway to northern Nevada, connecting passengers to a variety of nonstop destinations and seasonal routes designed to fit your travel needs.
-With 11 airlines serving RNO and over 130 daily flights, including routes to cities like Las Vegas and Denver, the airport offers convenience and flexibility, though flights are subject to change at the discretion of the air carrier.
+With 11 airlines serving RNO and over 130 daily flights, including routes to cities like Las Vegas and Denver, the airport offers convenience and flexibility.
+However, flights are subject to change at the discretion of the air carrier.

 Your trip starts here in Reno, NV, where passengers can discover a wide range of amenities, including shopping adventures at RNO featuring both local favorites like Vino Volo and Brighton as well as national brands.
 The airport also celebrates creativity through public art installations, showcasing the visionaries shaping the future of art and enhancing the travel experience.